Log in to BOXROX Pro

-2022 CrossFit Games Day 2 Recap Action: Individuals and Teams
+2022 CrossFit Games Day 1 Action: Individuals and Teams

 Do you know who the new CrossFit CEO is?
 Find out now.

-Day 1 of the 2022 CrossFit Games consisted of the events that were postponed.
+Day 1 of the 2022 CrossFit Games consisted of 4 Individual and 4 Team workouts.

-Due to weather conditions delaying the second heat of the first Teams Event, the following Events had been moved to Day 2 (Thursday 04.08.22):
+Due to weather conditions delaying the second heat of the first Teams Event, the following Events have been moved to Day 2 (Thursday 04.08.22):

 • Team Events 2 and 3